Talk

 Course Content

-Upon completion of this training, learners will:
+Upon completion of this qualification, learners will:

 The course leads to a level 3 qualification, roughly equivalent to one-sixth of an A Level (NVQ3).
 Therefore, learners will be expected to demonstrate an appropriate depth of knowledge and understanding.
 For more information about qualification levels and credits, please visit the AIM website.

-Please be advised that during the training period, attendees will be required to attend, virtually:
+Please be advised that during the training period, attendees will be required to attend virtually:

 • A 1-hour Introduction to Qualification session.

-• Three consecutive half day training sessions.
+• Three consecutive half-day training sessions.

 • A 1.5 hour Staying on Track session.